kgogov/sapui5-walkthrough/readme.md

 However, please be aware that the custom control is in your app and might have to be adjusted when the inner controls change in future versions of SAPUI5.

+## Step 34: Responsiveness

+SAPUI5 applications can be run on phone, tablet, and desktop devices and we can configure the application to make best use of the screen estate for each scenario.

+The table has a built-in responsiveness feature that allows us to make the app more flexible. \
+Instead of the `ObjectListItem` that we had before, we will now split the information onto the cells that match the columns defined above. \
+Therefore we change it to a `ColumnListItem` control with the same attributes, but now with cells aggregation.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`